nhumrich/k8s-deploy/README.md

 # To deploy

-Drop a file `k8s-deployment.yaml` into the container (most CI's drop your repo into the container for you) (or you can use anyother named file with the -f argument).
+Drop a file `k8s-deployment.yaml` into the container (most CI's drop your repo into the container for you) (or you can use another named file with the -f argument).

 Run the command `python /scripts/k8s-deploy.py` to do the deploy.